The Pinnacle of Precision

 Jo training is comprised of basic techniques called Kihon, and several sets of two person drills (Kata).
 These Kata are practiced in pairs: One wields the wooden sword called a bokken, and the other wields the jo staff.

 The initial Jo staff techniques were developed in the early 17th century, by Muso Gonnosuke Katsuyoshi , a renowned warrior who is believed to have dueled with and defeated the famous Miyamoto Musashi.
 Initially, he was defeated by Miyamoto Musashi, and withdrew to Kamado Shinto Shrine to train.
 He developed the jo techniques, and won in a later Duel with Miyamoto.

-This very challenging art offers challenging obstacles for personal growth, improved physical fitness, and deeper understanding of oneself.
-While some feel this art is not applicable to modern application.
-The martial skills and mental stamina remain unmatched.
 These sessions are not for beginners and students are invited to attend after a period of time training in our sword curriculum.